 Preinstalled and unwelcome.
 Bloatware is unwanted software installed on your digital device; slowing it down, reducing battery life, consuming space and just destabilizing it.

-What is a Hacker?
+What is a Computer Virus?